Stephen-Seo/TurnBasedMinecraftMod/FAQ.md

 **Note that while .ogg Vorbis files are supported, .ogg Opus files are NOT supported.**

+**It is recommended to use .ogg Vorbis files instead of .mp3 files.**

 One can use FFmpeg to convert music files into .ogg Vorbis:

     ffmpeg -i <music_file_to_convert> -map a:0 -c:a libvorbis output.ogg